-- Driftwood: Unusual shapes add character to the mount, but does little to enhance humidity
+- Driftwood offers unusual shapes that add character to the mount but does little to enhance humidity

-- Tree fern plaques: These are soft, shaggy, and moisture retentive, yet durable.
+- Tree fern plaques are soft, shaggy, and moisture retentive, yet durable.

-- Tree fern totems: Mount multiple small orchid specimens on these for a miniature tree trunk look.
+- Tree fern totems can be used to mount multiple small orchid specimens to achieve a miniature tree trunk look.

 How to Mount an Orchid

-Follow this five-step process to successfully mount your orchid:
+Follow this process to successfully mount an orchid:

 - Soak the mount in warm water for a few hours.

 - Carefully remove all potting media from the orchid’s roots.

-- Pack sphagnum moss around the orchid’s roots.
+- Pack moist sphagnum moss around the orchid’s roots.
 This reduces transplant shock while the orchid gets established on the mount.

-- Attach the moss-wrapped root ball to the mount using floral wire, U-shaped metal clips, twist ties, or another non-biodegradable string.
-It’s important that the string remains intact while the roots find a purchase on the mount.
+- Attach the moss-wrapped root ball to the mount using floral wire, fishing line, U-shaped metal clips, twist ties, or another non-biodegradable string.
+It’s important that the string remains intact while the roots secure themselves on the mount.

 Caring for a Mounted Orchid

-Caring for a mounted orchid isn’t much different from caring for a potted orchid.
-On one hand, you can relax about too much moisture, knowing that your plant will never experience wet feet.
+Caring for a mounted orchid isn’t much different than caring for a potted orchid.
+On one hand, you don't have to worry about giving it too much moisture, and your orchid will never experience wet feet.
 On the other hand, you need to be more vigilant than ever about providing a humid environment for your orchid.
 Water the plant at least three times a week, submerging the entire mount if possible to saturate it, increasing ambient humidity through evaporation.

-Over time, you will notice the sphagnum moss you applied to the roots drop off.
+Over time, you will notice the sphagnum moss you applied to the roots will drop off.
 In its place, new orchid roots will be exploring their mount, developing the characteristic flattened shape that helps the plant live out its epiphytic life in nature.